Bristleworm Sting Overview

 - If severe inflammation and a continual burning sensation develop, apply hydrocortisone cream 3 times per day.

-- If signs of infection are present, such as pus, redness, or heat, apply topical antibiotic ointment.
+- If signs of infection are present, such as pus, redness, or heat, apply topical antibiotic ointment and contact your doctor.

-- Pain may be relieved with 1-2 acetaminophen (Tylenol) every 4 hours and/or 1-2 ibuprofen (Motrin, Advil) every 6-8 hours.
+- Pain may be relieved with 1-2 acetaminophen (Tylenol) every 4 hours or 1-2 ibuprofen (Motrin, Advil) every 6-8 hours.

 When to Seek Medical Care